oeb25/msc-thesis/full.md

 We conclude with related and future work in \cref{conclusion}.

 # The Mist Programming Language {#the-mist-programming-language}
-- Mist is a Rust deriviative with Viper concepts, which is to say that it looks like Rust, but without many features including life-times and traits, and with additional annotations to specify logical properties and invariants.
+- Mist is a Rust derivative with Viper concepts, which is to say that it looks like Rust, but without many features including life-times and traits, and with additional annotations to specify logical properties and invariants.
 - The grammar for the language is in \cref{appendix-the-mist-grammar}.
 - Supports limited type inference, requiring method signatures to be annotated, but with full inference inside of method bodies.
 - It has an ownership system, which is checked using quantifiable permissions in Viper.
-- Mist uses a _norminal type system_ [see @pierceTypesProgrammingLanguages2002, pp. 251-54].
+- Mist uses a _nominal type system_ [see @pierceTypesProgrammingLanguages2002, pp. 251-54].

 ## Types in Mist {#types-in-mist}
 # The Mist Compiler {#the-mist-compiler}
 The compiler for Mist is written in Rust and is heavily inspired by the architecture of both `rustc` and `rust-analyzer`.

 ## Compilation stages {#compilation-stages}